 The good news is the ethical deadlock Ukrainian documentary films seemed to be facing did not happen.
 Instead, directors have transformed, finding new subgenres, and approaches.
 Recent war films are often more experimental and creative, focusing on a narrower angle to reflect war.
 The war, which is initially shocking and sudden, eventually becomes a static and prolonged frustration.
 Ukrainian documentary cinema has captured this evolution.

-Documentaries that are based on observational are becoming more popular.
+Documentaries that are based on observational research are becoming more popular.
 These films are primarily unmediated observations of the world, with minimal involvement from the filmmaker.
 Ukrainian documentaries are increasingly committing to static shots, and a certain distance from catastrophic events.
 The distance of the camera from the subject or event is often used to judge ethics.
 This leads to a lot of static shots and fewer close-ups.

 Olga Zhurba, in “Songs of Slow Burning Earth,” metaphorically conveys a waning sensitivity towards war through observational filming.
 She also uses poetic editing.
 The film depicts the transition from shock to stability, capturing the phenomenon of normalization.
 Zhurba portrays suffering as a canvas covering all of Ukraine.
 It does not devalue any one experience, but instead incorporates it into a broader picture of the war and its aftermath.